ashlin4010/Panasonic-JD-700M/README.md

 # Panasonic JD-700M #

-This repository contains notes and test applications I am using to fix a Panasonic JD-700M
+This repository contains notes and test applications I used to fix a Panasonic JD-700M

-### What's Wrong with the System ###
-the system has a fault in the RAS and CAS lines.
-One or more of them are stuck and the system is only able to access a small portion of memory.

-A certain region of memory keeps repeating itself about 12 times.

-### What needs to be done ###
-The fix should be relatively simple, I need to identify the fault in the address decoding logic and replace the the faulty components.

-One way to do this is to simply replace every chip, another is to write some assembly to exercise specific portions of the memory and identify the faulty components.
+## logic_board ##
+This folder contains a PCB to adapt the video output from the Panasonic to composite.
+The previous owner had hacked this on, no doubt it could be done better.

+## logic_board ##
+Is some schematic specifically around the memory section.